 Below the Team health insights graph is a team-by-team view showing the average of a metric for each team.
 Click into a team to view the report filtered by that team.

-Sort the teams alphabetically or reverse alphabetically, or by filtering metrics from high to low or low to high.
+Sort the teams alphabetically or reverse alphabetically, or by sorting metrics from high to low or low to high.

 If you need help, please contact Pluralsight Support.